-Instructor: Dharan

-MEC ENG 229 Design of Basic Electro-Mechanical Devices 3 Units Terms offered: Spring 2017, Spring 2015, Spring 2014 Fundamental principles of magnetics, electro-magnetics, and magnetic materials as applied to design and operation of electro-mechanical devices.
+Instructor: Dharan Mechanical Behavior of Composite Materials: Read Less [-] MEC ENG 229 Design of Basic Electro-Mechanical Devices 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2015 Fundamental principles of magnetics, electro-magnetics, and magnetic materials as applied to design and operation of electro-mechanical devices.
 Type of device to be used in a particular application and dimensions of parts for the overall design will be discussed.
 Typical applications covered will be linear and rotary actuators, stepper motors, AC motors, and DC brush and brushless motors.
 A design project is required.

-Rules & Requirements

-Prerequisites: EECS 100, graduate standing or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Design of Basic Electro-Mechanical Devices: Read More [+] Rules & Requirements Prerequisites: EECS 100, graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.